-General Access & Teaching Computer Facilities (GATCF) is primarily designed to enhance the teaching and learning goals for currently enrolled students and staff of James Cook University (JCU).
+Computer Rooms are primarily designed to enhance the teaching and learning goals for currently enrolled students and staff of James Cook University (JCU).
 The facilities span 3 campuses encompassing Townsville, Cairns and Mackay, and include 866 desktop units in 35 individual facilities.
-Information on Computer Lab locations, opening hours and a list of software is available at General Access & Teaching Computer Facilities (GATCF).
+Information on Computer Room locations, opening hours and a list of software is available at Computer Rooms.
+Please ensure you have read the Usage guidelines for JCU facilities.